ubernostrum/webcolors/docs/conformance.rst

 Since this covers the cases most likely to produce problems, this test suite provides good basic confidence in the correctness of the tested functions.
 It runs on every commit to the repository, and on every release tag.
-You can see the results of test runs online `iat GitHub
+You can see the results of test runs online `at GitHub
 <https://github.com/ubernostrum/webcolors/actions/workflows/ci.yml/>`_.

 However, the normal test suite cannot guarantee that the color definitions